Göran Tunström: Bibliography

 Tunström wrote fifteen novels and ten poetry collections, as well as short stories, travelogues and radio plays.
 Tunström is considered a major writer of the Swedish literature of the late 20th century and is recognized for his complex exploration of interpersonal relationships through a style that is reminiscent of Gabriel García Márquez and which is sometimes compared to magical realism.

-The author's childhood home town of Sunne, plays an important role in his works with six of his novels located there.
+The author's childhood home town of Sunne plays an important role in his works; six of his novels are located there.
 Swedish as well as international celebrities appear in the town and take part in the story.
 The cover paintings of his first two books about Sunne (De heliga geograferna and Guddöttrarna) are made by the painter Tage Åsén from the same town.